-The VSWR remains below 2 : 1 to a frequency beyond GHz (corner, edge, field).
+The VSWR remains below 2 : 1 to a frequency of >40, 39.5 and 18.3 GHz (corner, edge, field).

 Crosstalk was measured in the G-S-S-G configuration by feeding the signal pin and monitoring the response on an adjacent pin.
 Measurement results can be found in the section on the G-S-S-G configuration.